o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 After the session is completed, the application can free buffers and destroy the memory management subsystem.

-From an implementation perspective, the O-RAN library uses a standard mbuf primitive and allocates a pool of buffers for each sector.
-This function is performed using rte_pktmbuf_pool_create(), rte_pktmbuf_alloc(), rte_pktmbuf_append() to allocate one buffer per symbol for the mmWave case.
+From an implementation perspective, the xRAN library uses a standard mbuf primitive and allocates a pool of buffers for each sector.
+This function is performed using rte_pktmbuf_pool_create(), rte_pktmbuf_alloc(), and rte_pktmbuf_append() to allocate one buffer per symbol for the mmWave case.
 More information on mbuf and DPDK pools can be found in the DPDK documentation.

-In the current implementation, mbuf, the number of buffers shared with the L1 application is the same number of buffers used to send to and receive from the Ethernet port.
+In the current implementation, mbuf, is the number of buffers shared with the L1 application is the same number of buffers used to send to and receive from the Ethernet port.
 Memory copy operations are not required if the packet size is smaller than or equal to MTU.
-Future versions of the O-RAN library are required to remove the memory copy requirement for packets where the size larger than MTU.
+Future versions of the xRAN library are required to remove the memory copy requirement for packets where the size larger than MTU.

 External Interface Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The O-RAN library header file defines a set of structures to simplify
+The xRAN library header file defines a set of structures to simplify
 access to memory buffers used for IQ data.:::

     struct xran_flat_buffer {

       uint32_t nElementLenInBytes;